Virtual Machine

 You need to install the VMWare tools immediately after you've finished installing the operating system.
 The VMWare Tools package includes drivers for the virtual video card, disk controller, and network card that the machine needs.

 If you would like to mount an ISO to your VM to install an operating system or to install software you can do so using the Virtual Machine Remote Console (VMRC) application.
-See the document at
+See the "How can I get console access to my VM?"
+FAQ item for instructions on establishing a console session to the VM.

 • To connect to the VMRC you must be on the UF Hosting VPN.

-• You can download the VMRC from the page below
+• You can find instructions to download and install the VMRC from

 1. On a VM Item select the "Get Standalone VMRC Link" action.